 Why do banks host events?

 Events can be a powerful acquisition channel for financial institutions for connecting with customers.
-It’s not a matter of simply planning events in an ad hoc way - events should be a core component of a wider marketing and customer retention strategy.
+It’s not a matter of simply planning events in an ad hoc way - financial services event management should be a core component of a wider marketing and customer retention strategy.